Files for Enterprise Workbot

 10

-From the search bar, search for your bot by name then click on your bot's name (clicking specifically on your bot's name will bring you to your bot's settings).
+From the search bar, search for your bot by name then click your bot's name (clicking specifically on your bot's name brings you to your bot's settings).

 11

-Click on Update, then select the app manifest you downloaded in the earlier step.
+Click Update, then select the app manifest you downloaded in the earlier step.